badassdatascience/badass-data-science/README.md

 #### <a name="nextflow"></a>Nextflow

-See the "ARIMA modeling of EC2 Spot Prices" in the "Forecasting" section of this document to see an example of using Nextflow to control this forecasting pipeline.
+See the [ARIMA modeling of EC2 Spot Prices](#forecasting-ARIMA-ec2-spot-prices) in the [Forecasting](#forecasting) section of this document to see an example of using Nextflow to control this forecasting pipeline.
 This pipeline coordinates the whole forecasting process from data update to resampling to time series analysis.

 #### <a name="object-modeling-django"></a>Object Modeling

-See the "ARIMA modeling of EC2 Spot Prices" in the "Forecasting" section of this document to see how I use Django for object modeling of time series data.
+See the [ARIMA modeling of EC2 Spot Prices](#forecasting-ARIMA-ec2-spot-prices) in the [Forecasting](#forecasting) section of this document to see how I use Django for object modeling of time series data.
 When run in conjunction with Nextflow, the result is an ETL pipeline that prepares time series data for the EC2 spot price forecasting task.

 Note: One can get better ETLs (i.e., ETLs that are easier to maintain) by using an enterprise solution like Databricks.